720kb/ndm/CONTRIBUTING.md

    - rewrote js file/s for a 50% and up
    - .... others to come, but these are mostly very important changes

+These guidelines are not imperative, it's just the simplest method to be synced with you, you can PR any file in the repo, and this same file too :ok_hand:

 Thank you!